 President Trump ramped up pressure on China by demanding that the country behave responsibly in Hong Kong.
 “The world fully expects that the Chinese government will honor its binding treaty (and) protect Hong Kong’s freedom and legal system and democratic ways of life… How China chooses to handle the situation will say a great deal about its role in the world and the future,” Trump said in a statement (Channel News Asia).
 He also added that China should treat its Uyghur minorities with respect.

 Trump made these statements while speaking at the recent United Nations General Assembly.
 In addition to human rights concerns, the president also criticized Beijing for stealing American intellectual property and jobs.
-The two nations are engaged in a trade war and both sides have not given an indication that things might cool down soon.
-Trump’s latest comments are sure to irk the Chinese government, which has asked the United States to stop supporting Hongkongers and even accused the country of being involved in the unrest.
+The two nations are engaged in a trade war and neither side has given an indication that things might cool down soon.
+Trump’s latest comments are sure to irk the Chinese government, which has asked the United States to stop supporting Hongkongers and even accused the United States of being involved in the unrest.